-However, for sacrificing 15% you get professionally drafted contracts to download (six to choose from) and a completely flexible rental arrangement – you decide exactly when and for how long you rent your space for.
-JustPark also offers a secure PayPal system so that, if you prefer, you can be paid online rather than with cash or cheques.
+Their service includes a professionally drafted contract to download (there are actually six to choose from) and a completely flexible rental arrangement – you decide exactly when and for how long you rent your space for.

 Park Let: This is the most restrictive option as it deals only with five or seven-day contracts.
 While it’s free to advertise your space, they do charge a 20% commission on your monthly rental earnings as well as an additional admin fee of £25 (+ VAT) for the first month.

 Again, however, for this price they deal with all the contracts and processing payments and put in the extra work by negotiating with tenants on your behalf, collecting all monthly rental amounts using Direct Debit and helping out should any problems arise during the tenancy period, which makes life just that little bit easier.

 I know – amazing!
 Aside from the costs of advertising (if you’ve taken out an ad, or used one of the parking websites that charges commission), and perhaps new locks and some extra keys, there should be few other costs or burden on your time.

 How much you can earn will depend on both the location and the length of time you’re renting it out for.

 JustPark says that most people letting out their driveway can expect to earn around £30 a week but if you live near major public transport route or in a city centre you could make over £3,000 a year and if you only want to rent out your space every now and then and you’re near a popular sports or entertainment venue your space could be worth £10 per day!